SteveRoss2023/KewlKidsOrgMobile/Docs/MIGRATION_GUIDE.md

    - The `-u` flag sets the upstream tracking branch
    - `--all` pushes all branches
    - `--tags` pushes all tags
+   - ✅ **Note**: Repository appears to already be synced with origin/main

 ### Phase 4: Update Scripts and Documentation